What is Prostate Cancer?

 The prostate surrounds the urethra, the tube that carries urine from the bladder to the penis.
 Because of that, one common sign of prostate problems is difficulty in urinating.

-According to the National Cancer Institute, about 220,800 American men will be diagnosed with prostate cancer in 2015.
+According to the National Cancer Institute, about 161,360 American men were diagnosed with prostate cancer in 2017.
 It is the second most common type of cancer among men in the US, second only to skin cancer.

 What Are My Treatment Options?